ministryofjustice/prisoner-contact-registry/README.md

 # prisoner-contact-registry

-Back end Microservice holding prisoner contact informtion.
+Back end Microservice holding prisoner contact information.
 Used by **Visit Someone in Prison** Service.

 Initially a facade over the NOMIS Prison API enabling access to data held in NOMIS